-2. Lie on your back with your arms at the sides and your eyes closed.
-This is best done when you are tired or sleepy, then the effect will be better.
+2. Lie on your back with your arms at the sides of your body and your eyes closed.
+This is best done when you are tired or sleepy as you will find it easier to relax.

 3. Lie still, but try not to fall asleep.
-If you suddenly desire to scratch yourself, blink or something else – ignore it and all this will pass.
+If you suddenly feel the urge to scratch yourself, blink, or something else – ignore it and it will go away.

-4. After about half an hour you will feel tightness in your chest, or even hear strange sounds, but do not be afraid, this is the so-called sleep paralysis.
-If during this time you open your eyes, you might see hallucinations, but you cannot move because your body has already fallen asleep.
+4. After about half an hour, you will feel tightness in your chest, or even hear strange sounds, but do not be afraid, this is the so-called sleep paralysis that often affects those who try to lucid dream for the first time.
+If during this time you open your eyes, you might have some scary hallucinations, but you cannot move because your body has already fallen asleep.

-5. If you really want to fall sleep, it is enough to close your eyes – in this case you will be able to control your visions.
+5. If you really want to fall asleep, it is enough to close your eyes.
+In this case, you will probably be able to control your dreams.

 6. If you want to wake up, someone else’s help would be useful to you.
-You can ask some of your close people to wake you up in the right time.
+You can ask some of your close people to wake you up at the right time.

 7. In both forms of dreaming – either lucid or normal – there is something in common: it is not a fictional thing from the “outside”, but a journey to self-knowledge, which can carry meaning and reveal important things about your personality and emotional state.